Big Toe Pose

 Step Two:

 Inhale, then exhale as you bend down over your straightened legs and grab your big toes.
-Grip your toes tightly by placing your index fingers and middle fingers underneath your big toes and then wrapping your thumbs around the tops of your toes.
+Grip your toes tightly by placing your index fingers and middle fingers underneath your big toes, then wrapping your thumbs around the tops of your toes.
 Press the weight of your toes down onto your fingers.

 Step Three: